Nepal income tax brackets 2082/83: a salaried person's cheat sheet

 - If you want to claim deductions your employer didn't apply (commonly: health insurance, donations, life insurance bought outside employer payroll).

-- If you are switching employers and need to consolidate two TDS certificates.
+- If you switched employers mid-year and need to consolidate two TDS certificates.

 - If you are filing as a couple and one spouse's income wasn't on a single payroll.

 Filing happens on the IRD Taxpayer Portal using your PAN.
 Deadline: end of Poush (mid-January) for individual returns, with an Asar (mid-July) extension available on request.
-Late-filing fees are modest but the interest on unpaid tax compounds.
+Late-filing fees are modest; interest on unpaid tax compounds.

 Tracking tax in Kharchapatra